imlauer/imlauer.github.io/index.md

 ---
 I was born in Argentina.
 I studied Computer Science from Universidad Nacional de Rosario.
 Now I'm studying electricity.

-I've been doing various minimum wage jobs such as cleaning, computer repair and camera installation.

 My online nicks are esotericwarfare, atavistic11.

 Here is a photo of [me](https://miinstagram.github.io/me/mpv-shot0034.jpg).